konbraphat51/HotSoupScript/README.md

 This tag call your `main()` async function.
 (The name should be `main()`)

 ### Coding
+Usable function is in `Public` folder.
+Check it out!

 Functions starts with `__` means not intended to be used by you :(

 Function starts with `async` requires `await`